-Yes!
+Yes, your MIB information is safe!
 Life insurance shoppers often have a concern when they hear that the MIB gets access to all this information.
 The Medical Information Bureau doesn’t store your actual medical records.
 Shopper should feel at ease knowing that the MIB protects your information using highly confidential and exclusive coding systems to keep your information safe.

 Do I have an MIB Consumer File?